 What Will You Learn?

-Students in Legal Studies complete the interdisciplinary program of 20 credits that they satisfy while fulfilling the requirements of a traditional liberal arts major.
-By requiring students to take courses outside of their own field of study, the Legal Studies minor exposes them to academic methodology and critical approaches not inherent to their own disciplines, strengthens their writing and analytical skills, and broadens the base of their academic experience in preparation for law school or other legally related careers.
+Students in legal studies complete the interdisciplinary program of 20 credits that they satisfy while fulfilling the requirements of a traditional liberal arts major.
+By requiring students to take courses outside of their own field of study, the legal studies minor exposes them to academic methodology and critical approaches not inherent to their own disciplines, strengthens their writing and analytical skills, and broadens the base of their academic experience in preparation for law school or other legally related careers.
 In addition, students are exposed to both the for-profit and not for profit legal environment.
+Learn More

 DoWhat Will You Do?

 The prelaw concentration is offered in conjunction with the following majors: business management, communication, economics, environmental studies, history, and political science.
 Each student must complete four mandatory courses and either two or three electives.